DSteinmann/HSG-AIML-CC/README.md

 ## Project Overview

 This repository provides code and resources for classifying **land use and land cover** from **Sentinel-2 satellite images** using the deep learning approaches we have learned in class.
 Leveraging the **EuroSAT dataset** (from the Copernicus program), we implement and experiment with **Convolutional Neural Networks (CNNs)** to recognize 10 land cover classes with pre-trained and non-pretrained weights.
 The core aim is to analyze the impact of different spectral band combinations and model architectures on classification accuracy in an explorative manner.
+We used 16 channels in total for image-classification.
 ---
 ## Dataset